 Eighty-five (85) articles outlined not only reasons for the necessity of a Federal Constitution, but also explained their thinking, planning and intentions of the rights and prohibitions found in the language of the U.S. Constitution.

 Article No. 10, warns of the dangers of factions

 No. 51, which explains the structure of the government structure of checks and balances, to protect the rights of the people.

-Anti-Federalists were those who did want to ratify the Constitution or support a stronger central government.
+Anti-Federalists were those who did want to ratify the Constitution as originally written - without a Bill of Rights.
 They feared there was not enough protection for the states as sovereign entities.